seL4/camkes-tool/docs/index.md

 construct a differing or partial parser by composing the low-level parsers in a different manner.

-### Cache Internals

-The compilation cache, previously referred to, appears to users as a monolithic mechanism.
-However, it is actually made up of three separate caches hosted within the cache directory.
-It is unlikely you will understand how the caches work from this section alone; it is merely intended to orient you reading of the source code that implements the caches.

 #### Pre-Compiled Templates

  * camkes/runner/Renderer.py